ailyntang/productive/README.md

 Given that I have launched the app
 When I land in the app
-Then I will see the home screen with a navigation controller and a plus button
+Then I will see the home screen with a navigation controller and an add button

 **Scenario 2: Add new habit**

 Given that I am on the home screen
-When I tap on the plus button
+When I tap on the add button
-Then I will be pushed to the "add new habit" view
+Then I will be pushed to the "suggested category" view

 **Scenario 3: View habits**